paradime-io/paradime-dbt-nba-data-challenge/README.md

 ### Step 1: Registration and Verification
 - **Submit Your Application**: Fill out the [registration form](https://www.paradime.io/dbt-data-modeling-challenge-nba-edition#div-registration-form).
-- **Verification by Paradime**: We'll review your application against the [participation requirements](https://www.paradime.io/dbt-data-modeling-challenge-nba-edition).
+- **Verification by Paradime**: We'll review your application against the [participation requirements](https://www.paradime.io/dbt-data-modeling-challenge-nba-edition#div-judges).

 ### Step 2: Account Set-Up
 After verification, you'll receive two emails from Paradime:
 1. **Snowflake Account Credentials**: Contains your Snowflake account details.
-Search for an email with the subject line "*Start Your NBA Data Modeling Challenge – Your Snowflake Credentials*."
+Search for an email with subject line "*Start Your NBA Data Modeling Challenge – Your Snowflake Credentials*."
 2. **Paradime Platform Invitation**: An invitation to access the Paradime Platform.
-Search for an email with the subject line "*Final Step: Activate Your Paradime Account for the NBA Challenge*."
+Search for an email with the subject line "*[Paradime] Activate your account*."

 ### Step 3: Paradime Account Configuration
 - **Access Paradime**: Use the provided credentials to log into your account.
 Join the Paradime workspace using the invite email.
 - **Snowflake Integration**: Add Snowflake credentials (Username, Password, Role, Database) to Paradime.
 - **Act Fast - Limited Time Activation**: The links to activate your Paradime account expire within 24 hours!
+[Arcade]

 ### Step 4: Kickstart Your Project
 - **Create a New Branch**: Open the Paradime Editor and create a new branch.
 Your branch name should follow this format: "nba-<your_email>"